-All function prototypes in your program, whether members of a class or not, must have a prologue containing a description of each parameter and the return value, if it has one, as well as appropriate pre- and post-conditions.
+All function prototypes in your program, whether members of a class or not, must have a prologue containing comments for each parameter and appropriate pre-and post-conditions.
 These prologues must not be in the implementation files of classes, but in the class interfaces.
 All non-trivial algorithms must be documented in plain English in a multi-line comment block.
 All non-trivial declarations must have adjoining, brief comments.
 Documentation is usually worth 10% of the grade.